yumaueda/selevy/README.md

 # Selevy

-Selevy is extremely simple implementation of sigle-cycle RISC-V CPU in Verilog.
-Currently only a subset of the RV32I is implemented.
+Selevy is extremely simple implementation of a sigle-cycle RISC-V CPU in Verilog.
+Currently only a subset of the RV32IM is implemented.

 ## License